Expand the section navigation mobile menu

 1000 Procurement Policy

-RESPONSIBLE OFFICE:VICE PRESIDENT FOR FINANCE AND ADMINISTRATION
+RESPONSIBLE OFFICE: FINANCE AND ADMINISTRATION

-DATE ISSUED:JULY 2009
+DATE ISSUED: JULY 2009

-RATIONALE: To offer structure and guidance for the procurement of goods and services by the Oakland University (“University”) community and to provide internal control procedures for the commitment of University Funds for such procurement activities
+RATIONALE: To offer structure and guidance for the procurement of goods and services by the Oakland University (“University”) community and to provide internal control procedures for the commitment of University Funds for such procurement activities.

 All procurement transactions must be in compliance with the supporting procedures and requirements for this policy.
 No procurement shall be divided for the purpose of circumventing the requirements of this policy.

 Each University department and employee is responsible for ensuring that purchases support the mission of the department and the University.
 Departments must ensure that purchases are fiscally responsible, within budget or funding constraints, and adhere to all other policies and procedures and applicable laws and regulations.
-Employees are responsible for confirming their authority to make purchases by validating Fund Signing Authority, Commitment Authority and Contracting Authority as outlined in the definitions below.
+Employees are responsible for confirming their authority to make purchases by validating Fund Signing Authority, Purchasing Authority and Contracting Authority as outlined in the definitions below.

 SCOPE AND APPLICABILITY: All University departments and employees must adhere to this policy when making purchases on behalf of the University using University Funds.